🧬

 Unique facts and fascinating details

-- They are known for being 'velcro dogs' that follow their owners everywhere.
+• They are known for being 'velcro dogs,' preferring to stay as close to their owners as possible.

 Frequently Asked Questions